Skip Ribbon Commands

 • Ask about volunteer opportunities at school or your family's place of worship, for example.
 By helping others in the community, children and teens learn self-confidence and how to work with others.

-Help your child develop empathy, respect and acceptance.
+Help your child develop empathy, respect & acceptance.

 Recognizing the viewpoints and feelings of others helps kids learn to manage their own emotions.
-Respecting differences also encourages children to embrace their own identities and feel valued for who they are.
+Respecting differences also helps children to embrace their own identities and feel valued for who they are.

 • Introduce your child to diverse cultures and backgrounds through books, movies, music and community events.
 Discuss different perspectives and feelings in various situations.